Back to all posts

 Nicole Tiefensee

-Learn why resource utilization is an important business metric and follow three easy steps to analyze and optimize your team's billable utilization.
+Learn why resource utilization is an important business metric and follow five easy steps to analyze and optimize your team's billable utilization.

 If you run a professional services business — be it a software company, a design agency, or any other project-based business — your biggest asset is your team of knowledge workers.
 Without them you wouldn’t be able to operate and deliver value to your customers.